chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

  - type: "BlogPosting"
 ---

-*"In this post I will talk about how to setup up you React Native project on iOS to build, run and debug it on a real device from XCode."*
+*In this post I will talk about how to setup up you React Native project on iOS to build, run and debug it on a real device from XCode.*

 ---